 When the blue line falls inside the benchmark circle, this indicates that it has negative active exposure to an impact indicator.
-For example, in the example graph above, the sample portfolio allocated more capital to companies with highly paid and male executives.
+For example, it allocated more capital to companies with highly paid and male executives.

 All the indicators used in the model are positive indicators, meaning that the portfolio line falling outside the benchmark circle is always a positive.
 By looking at the graph, we can quickly tell how the positive and negative areas either side of the benchmark circle compare to each other in terms of size (summarized in the single impact number), and also how the portfolio's impacts are distributed between the different indicators.